artyomovlab/dualsimplex/README.md

 a few exceptions even in the current code, so we'll see how that works out.

-> Note: for now there is a little bit too much functions, and there is some redundancy between Linseed2Solver and functions.
-Later we'll finalize Linseed2Solver and create some examples on using functions only.
+> Note: for now there is a little bit too much functions, and there is some redundancy between DualSimplexSolver and functions.
+Later we'll finalize DualSimplexSolver and create some examples on using functions only.
 After that we'll determine, which of the functions will be exported from the package, and remove unnecessary and unused ones.
 It will be very easy to do it all, the code is quite decoupled.